enasequence/read_docs/submit/fileprep/upload.rst

 Using FileZilla On Windows
 --------------------------

+Filezilla allows you to transfer files via FTP through a user-friendly graphical interface.

 1. Download and install `FileZilla <https://filezilla-project.org/>`_.
    If you are not administrator of your computer then download the portable